You know I love email, right?

 (In a few years, I’ll be advising you to be sure to send out cards because no one else is doing it.)

 It can be awkward.
-Is it
+Is it okay to

 Think about adding postcards to your regular self-promotion efforts.
 Get offline from time to time and interact in the real world—especially when it comes to your marketing.
 Send postcards to your mailing list three to four times a year.